David Barlow (basketball): National team career

 In 2006, Barlow made his debut for the Australian national team at the 2006 FIBA World Championship in Japan.
 He went on to make his Olympic debut in Beijing 2008 where the Boomers finished seventh.
 In 2010, Barlow was part of the Boomers team to contest the World Championships in Turkey where the team placed 10th.
 Barlow returned to Olympic competition at the London 2012 Games.
 With Australia losing their opening two preliminary matches to Brazil and Spain, they went on to defeat China, hosts Great Britain and Russia to set up a quarter-final match against the USA.
 The Boomers went down 119–86 to the eventual gold medallists to finish seventh.

 Coaching career

 On 10 August 2023, Barlow was appointed an assistant coach of Melbourne United for the 2023–24 NBL season.
 He continued as United's assistant coach in 2024–25 and 2025–26.

+In February 2026, Barlow was appointed an assistant coach for the Australian Boomers for two FIBA Basketball World Cup 2027 Asian Qualifiers.